writingmate/vibe-marketing/blog/articles/drafts/processed/best-ai-tools-for-lawyers.md

 ## The Real Talk Section (Because Someone Has to Say It)

 Look, I get it.
 You're probably thinking "This AI guy is telling lawyers how to practice law."
 Fair point.
-But here's the thing Ã¢ÂÂ I've spent two years watching law firms struggle with AI adoption, and the patterns are predictable.
+But here's the thing ÃÂ¢ÃÂÃÂ I've spent two years watching law firms struggle with AI adoption, and the patterns are predictable.

 **What works:** Firms that start small, train properly, and measure results **What fails:** Firms that expect AI to magically solve everything overnight **What's frustrating:** Platforms that overpromise and underdeliver (there are way too many of these)

-The firms winning with AI aren't necessarily the most tech-savvy Ã¢ÂÂ they're the ones approaching it systematically.
+The firms winning with AI aren't necessarily the most tech-savvy ÃÂ¢ÃÂÃÂ they're the ones approaching it systematically.
 Start with one use case, prove it works, then expand.

 What's your experience been with legal AI?
-I'm genuinely curious about real-world results Ã¢ÂÂ both the wins and the spectacular failures.
+I'm genuinely curious about real-world results ÃÂ¢ÃÂÃÂ both the wins and the spectacular failures.
 Drop me a line and let's compare notes.
 I promise not to try selling you anything.

 ---

 ## References

 1. ZDNET.
 "Is ChatGPT Plus really worth $20 when the free version offers so many premium features?"
 (June 15 2025).
 2. Tools for Humans.
-"Harvey AI Review Ã¢ÂÂ Features, Pricing & Deals" (Apr 10 2025).
+"Harvey AI Review ÃÂ¢ÃÂÃÂ Features, Pricing & Deals" (Apr 10 2025).
 3. Thomson Reuters.
-"Casetext CoCounsel Ã¢ÂÂ AI Legal Assistant" (2025 product page).
+"Casetext CoCounsel ÃÂ¢ÃÂÃÂ AI Legal Assistant" (2025 product page).
 4. Spellbook.
 "Spellbook Pricing" (accessed 2025-06-30).
 5. Thomson Reuters.
 "Westlaw Precision AI" product information (accessed 2025-06-30).
 6. LexisNexis.
 "Lexis+ AI" product page (accessed 2025-06-30).